Before mastectomy surgery

 Your surgeon or a nurse may draw markings on your breast that show where the incision will be made.
 Usually this is done with a felt-tip marker.
 You’ll be sitting up while this happens so that the natural crease of your breast can be marked.

-You will be taken into the anesthesia room, where a nurse will insert a needle connected to a long tube — an intravenous infusion (IV) line — into your hand or arm and tape it into place.
+You will be taken into the anesthesia room, where a nurse will insert an intravenous infusion (IV) line into your hand or arm and tape it into place.
 Soon after this, you’ll be given relaxing medication through the IV line.
 Once you are wheeled into the operating room, you will be given general anesthesia.

 During mastectomy surgery

 Mastectomy with axillary dissection can take 2-3 hours.
 If reconstruction is performed at the same time, surgery will take longer.